evoxa-ai/evoxa-docs/books/blueprint/volume-03-ai/chapters/07-web-platform/chapters/05-nutritionist-portal/chapters/12-component-catalog.md

 # Key Takeaways

-- The Component Catalog establishes a standardized library of reusable building blocks for the Coach Portal.
+- The Component Catalog establishes the reusable building blocks that power every interface of the Nutritionist Portal.
-- Components are organized by capability layers, ensuring consistency, scalability and maintainability across all workspaces.
+- Standardized behaviors, accessibility rules and centralized design tokens ensure consistency, maintainability and scalability across the EVOXA ecosystem.
-- AI-native, accessible and responsive components provide a unified experience aligned with EVOXA's design system.
+- Specialized AI and Human Digital Twin components enable intelligent, explainable and context-aware professional experiences.
-- Strong governance and versioning ensure that components evolve without compromising compatibility or user experience.
+- A shared component architecture allows designers, developers and QA teams to collaborate using a single, versioned source of truth.

 ---